-The odometry payload integrates LiDAR, thermal, IR, and optical cameras to provide robust perception for autonomous aerial and marine platforms.
+The payload integrates LiDAR, thermal, IR, and optical cameras for autonomous aerial and marine platforms used in search and rescue and environmental monitoring.

 Mechanical Work